Botfuel/botfuel-dialog/references/prompt_dialog.md

 ## Parameters

-The prompt dialog have some parameters:
+The PromptDialog have some parameters:

 - The **namespace** is used to identify the dialog in the brain, where things are stored.
 - The **entities** are extracted from users answers by extractors and used to customize the flow of a conversation or to be able to do some actions.